hilbix/tino/blog/20240229-susi-under-attack.md

 ## 2024-03-03 You have to be careful

 > "To err is human.
-But to really fuck up, you need a computer."
-OEDO 808 Cyber City
+But to really fuck things up, you need a computer."
+[OEDO 808 Cyber City](https://www.imdb.com/title/tt0220218/)

 When I did the move, I did it quickly.
 This means, that Mails are now coming in over a proxied tunnel connection, too, until the IP move is done.